Colden Baxter, Ph.D.

 - Postdoc, Ecology, 2002-2005, Colorado State University, Fort Collins, Colorado

-Dr. Baxter has been Assistant Professor of the ISU Stream Ecology Center since winter of 2005.
+Dr. Baxter has been Associate Professor of the ISU Stream Ecology Center since winter of 2005.
 His research focuses on rivers and streams, but more generally on the ecological linkages between water and land.
 He and his students study the vectors of aquatic-terrestrial connectivity, their ecological roles, and the consequences of their disruption.
 These reciprocal linkages are critical to watershed ecosystems, and they couple land and water in their vulnerability to the agents of global environmental change.
 Many of Dr. Baxter's research projects focus on connections between streams, floodplains, and riparian forests, and the response of these linked systems to both natural and human-caused disturbances.
 His studies range across levels of biological organization, from organisms and populations to communities and ecosystems.
 Most of Dr. Baxter's work is also set in the context of addressing human affects on native organisms and ecosystems, and aims to contribute to better-informed conservation and stewardship.

 For more information, lists of publications, etc., please follow this link to the Stream Ecology Center.